History of Białystok: Polish independence

 (Soldatenrat).
-In 1917, the Central National Committee existed in the city, Bialystok District, at the head of which they stood priest Stanisław Nawrocki, pastor from Zabłudów and pharmacist Feliks Filipowicz.
+In 1917, the Central National Committee existed in the city, Białystok District, at the head of which they stood priest Stanisław Nawrocki, pastor from Zabłudów and pharmacist Feliks Filipowicz.
 On the night of 11 November 1918, the Central National Committee concluded a peace agreement with Soldiers' Council.
 The Germans pledged to hand over their weapons and warehouses, while the Poles guaranteed them a safe departure to Eastern Prussia.
-Some of the Polish troops that found themselves in Łapy went to Białystok, where they were to support the Self-Defense Guards that had been created earlier, being a formation organized by officers from the corps of general Józef Dowbor Muśnicki, students who, under the command of Tuśkiewicz, formed a force of 50 people and took over the posts at the station and in front of major buildings in the city.
+Some of the Polish troops that found themselves in Łapy went to Białystok, where they were to support the Self-Defense Guards that had been created earlier, being a formation organized by officers from the corps of general Józef Dowbor-Muśnicki, students who, under the command of Tuśkiewicz, formed a force of 50 people and took over the posts at the station and in front of major buildings in the city.

 German authorities tried to isolate the population of the occupied areas such as Białystok from the newly established Polish state.
 Temporary eastern border reborn and Poland was to be insured by the Lithuanian-Belarusian Division of general Wacław Iwaszkiewicz and the Podlasie Division of general Antoni Lisowski organized in Biała Podlaska.
 From December 1918, the Polish government commissioner Ignacy Mrozowski resided in Białystok.
-He accepted it created in time German occupation Temporary City Committee (consisting of 16 local citizens, including 6 Poles), headed by Józef Puchalski.
+He accepted it created in time German occupation Temporary City Committee (consisting of 16 local citizens, including 6 Poles), headed by Józef Karol Puchalski.
 However, the situation was difficult and troublesome.
 The Germans took away the entire archive, leaving the municipal cash register empty.
 In addition, the organizational structure of the German military authorities deepened and demoralized groups of soldiers roamed the city.

 A General Civil Commissioner was then appointed to the Military Board of the Eastern Borderlands, which was to be the highest civil instance in the discussed territories - ruling and executive.
 In the field, commissioners were assigned to individual armies as inspectors of the General Civilian Commissioner poviat commissioners were to administer the poviat.
-Maciej Jamontt became the district commissioner for the areas of Białystok, his competences extended to poviats: Białystok, Bielsk, Sokółka, Grodno and Wołkowysk.
-Augusta Cyfrowicz was appointed as commissioner of the Białystok Poviat, his deputy was Bolesław Szymański, and the government commissioner of Bialystok, Napoleon Cydzik (he was to cooperate with the Provisional Municipal Committee, as well as prepare and conduct in the first municipal elections).
+Maciej Jamontt became the district commissioner for the areas of Białystok, his competences extended to powiats: Białystok, Bielsk, Sokółka, Grodno and Wołkowysk.
+Augusta Cyfrowicz was appointed as commissioner of the Białystok Poviat, his deputy was Bolesław Szymański, and the government commissioner of Białystok, Napoleon Cydzik (he was to cooperate with the Provisional Municipal Committee, as well as prepare and conduct in the first municipal elections).